sindresorhus/execa/readme.md

 Buffer the output from the spawned process.
 When set to `false`, you must read the output of [`stdout`](#stdout-1) and [`stderr`](#stderr-1) (or [`all`](#all) if the [`all`](#all-2) option is `true`).
 Otherwise the returned promise will not be resolved/rejected.

+Should be set to `false` when the returned promise is not used.

 If the spawned process fails, [`error.stdout`](#stdout), [`error.stderr`](#stderr), and [`error.all`](#all) will contain the buffered data.

 #### input